kyma-project/test-infra/prow-configurations/README.md

 - [gcloud](https://cloud.google.com/sdk/gcloud/)
 - OpenSSL

-### Provision cluster
+### Provision a cluster
-Follow k8s/prow documentation steps to provision cluster on GKE (https://github.com/kubernetes/test-infra/blob/master/prow/getting_started.md#create-the-cluster).
+Follow [this](https://github.com/kubernetes/test-infra/blob/master/prow/getting_started.md#create-the-cluster) Prow documentation steps to provision a new cluster on GKE.

 ## Installation
-Ensure that kubectl is pointing to correct cluster.
+1. Ensure that kubectl points to the correct cluster.
 For GKE execute following command:
 ```
 gcloud container clusters get-credentials {CLUSTER_NAME} --zone={ZONE_NAME} --project={PROJECT_NAME}
 ```

-Set an OAuth2 token that has read and write access to the bot account.
+2. Set an OAuth2 token that has the read and write access to the bot account.
 You can set it either as an environment variable named `OAUTH` or interactively during the installation.
-To generate new token, on Github page select given account --> Settings --> Developer Settings --> Personal Access Token --> Generate New Token.
+To generate a new token, go to the **Settings** tab of a given GitHub account and click **Developer Settings**.
+Choose **Personal Access Token** and **Generate New Token**.
-In the new window select all scopes and click `Generate token`.
+In the new window, select all scopes and click **Generate token**.
-> Note: We recommend to create separate account instead of using your personal account.
+> **Note:** It is recommended to create a separate account instead of using your personal one.

-Run the following script to start the installation process:
+3. Run the following script to start the installation process:

 ```bash
 ./install-prow.sh